 Crab Feast.
 Pohick Church holds its Crab Feast each year in the Parish House on the Saturday after Labor Day.
 The menu includes: Steamed Crabs, Fried Fish, Boiled Shrimp, Hot Buttered Corn on the Cob, Potato Salad, as well as Hot Dogs for the kids.
 Soda and other Beverages are also on sale.
 The Pohick Pickers, our accomplished folk ensemble, provides sprightly entertainment for the hundreds who attend this wonderful time of fellowship, whose proceeds benefit a number of Outreach projects underwritten by the Brotherhood of St. Andrew.
 View an article about the 2010 Crab Feast.

 Country Fair.
-The fair is normally held on the first Saturday in October, with a rain date for the following Saturday.
-Held as a community event for over fifty years, the fair features games, barbecue, performances by The Pohick Pickers, and booths featuring used books, plants, baked goods, Hodge Podge and, of course, apple butter.
+The fair is held on the last Saturday in September, with a hurricane date for the following Saturday.
+Held as a community event for over fifty years, the fair features games, barbecue, performances by The Pohick Pickers, and booths featuring used books, plants, baked goods, and, of course, apple butter.
 View Pictures from the 2011 Country Fair.
-View an article about the 2010 Country Fair.

 Episcopal Church Women (ECW) Convention.
 The members of the Pohick ECW join with women from around the diocese in the annual ECW meeting.